-3. Cost Segregation Study
+3. Cost Segregation Study and Bonus Depreciation

 If you own or have recently purchased, constructed or substantially improved your new or used commercial real estate, you may want to consider taking advantage of a cost segregation study.

 4. Accounting Method Review

 Many businesses can benefit from a thorough review of their accounting methods.
 Reviewing these methods can accelerate tax deductions, defer income recognition and reduce your current tax expenses.

 5. Negotiated Incentives

-There are a number of incentives, known as discretionary—or negotiated—incentives that your business may qualify for.
+There are a number of incentives, known as discretionary—or negotiated—incentives, that your business may qualify for.
 These incentives include grants, property tax relief, reductions in your utility rates and various fee waivers.

 6. Export Incentives

 With export incentives, the government will also collect less money in taxes from businesses in order to bring down the cost of the exported product.
 This, in turn, makes the products more widely available on the global market.

 7. Fuel Tax Credit

 The fuel tax credit is available to businesses that use certain types of fuels for specific purposes.
 You may be eligible for a fuel tax credit if you previously paid fuel taxes on gas that was used for a nontaxable purpose.

-If you want to be sure your business is taking full advantage of all of the tax savings opportunities available to you, the best action to take is to talk openly with your accountant and advisor about what your options may be and if there could be any areas being overlooked.
+If you want to be sure your business is taking full advantage of all the tax savings opportunities available to you, the best course of action is to talk openly with your accountant and advisor about what your options may be and if there could be any areas being overlooked.